sx-fang/MartNet/README.md

 ## Related Work

 This repository also includes the implementation of the martingale deep learning method proposed in the following preprint.
-This approach extends SOC-MartNet by introducing a derivative-free framework, enabling the efficient solution of HJB equations and quasi-linear parabolic PDEs in dimensions as high as 10,000.
+This approach extends SOC-MartNet by introducing a derivative-free method, enabling the efficient solution of HJB equations and quasi-linear parabolic PDEs in dimensions as high as 10,000.

 ```bibtex
 @misc{cai2024Martingale,